 Knowing what to pack - and what to leave at home - is essential for travel today.
 No, you do NOT need 5 pair of shoes and 2 outfits for each day!

-What to Pack for Easy Dressing
+Packing for Easy Dressing

 The key to what to pack is to bring versatile items in neutral or mix-and-match colors.

-as a starting point, or try the Packing Guides at TravelSmith.
+- The first, and most important, thing to do is MAKE A LIST (you can use ours as a starting point.)
 Without a list, you'll be tempted to pack everything you own, "just in case".
 Don't think in terms of what you might need on the trip - pare it down to what you absolutely need, and be prepared to pick things up as needed along the way.
 You'll probably find that you didn't need as much as you thought!

 - Women's travel clothes need to be versatile, wrinkle-resistant, and comfortable.
 Unless you absolutely must attend a dress-up event, keep it casual but good-looking.
-TravelSmith Women's Travel Clothing fits the bill nicely.

 - Choose 2 or 3 basic colors that mix and match, and take separates that can be put together in several combinations.
 Black, khaki, red, navy and white all work well together (choose, at most, 3 of these colors).
 Or choose whatever color you wear a lot of, but make sure the colors work together - NEVER bring an item that you will wear only once because it doesn't work with the other items in your suitcase.